Skip to content

 Reasons for cost increase

-As of November 2022, the average price of food in the United States has increased by 10.6%, according to the latest inflation data published on Dec.
-13, 2022.
-As recently as August, the food inflation rate at 11.4% was the highest since May 1979.
-More specifically for meetings & events, the index for “Food Away From Home” (restaurants, hotels, carry-out meals) increased by 12% since November 2021.
+The average price of food in the United States has increased by 10.6%, according to the latest inflation data.
+As food inflation hits the highest rates since May 1979, this means that more consideration needs to be taken when considering catering options for your meeting or event.
+Specifically for meetings & events, the index for “Food Away From Home” (restaurants, hotels, carry-out meals) increased by over 12% since November 2021.

-- The war in Ukraine has had a significant impact on the export of wheat – which is used to process flour and starch.
-Exports have decreased by 92% between May 2021 and May 2022 and, with the world facing a wheat shortage, production costs being passed to consumers have increased dramatically
+• The war in Ukraine continues to have a significant impact on the export of wheat – which is used to process flour and starch.
+Exports have decreased by 92% between and with the world needing to find other solutions to overcome wheat shortages, production and infrastructure costs being passed to consumers have increased.

-- Energy prices rose 23.8% from August 2021 to August 2022.
-Customers are likely feeling the pinch of the pandemic in their own food costs, however, hotels/restaurants are facing shrinking margins with higher food, fuel, labor, and transportation costs.
+• Energy prices continuing to be unstable.
+Customers are likely feeling the pinch in their own food costs, however, hotels/restaurants are facing shrinking margins with higher food, fuel, labor, and transportation costs.

 Impact to savings